Hong Kong action cinema: The wire-work wave

 As the triad films petered out in the early 1990s, period martial arts returned as the favored action genre.
 But this was a new martial arts cinema that took full advantage of technical strides as well the higher budgets that came with Hong Kong's dominance of the region's screens.
 These lavish productions were often adapted from the more fantastical wuxia novels, which featured flying warriors in mid-air combat.
-Performers were trussed up on ultrathin wires to allow them to conduct gravity-defying action sequences, a technique known by Western fans, sometimes disparagingly, as wire fu.
+Performers were raised up on ultrathin wires to allow them to conduct gravity-defying action sequences, a technique known by Western fans, sometimes disparagingly, as wire fu.

 As so often, Tsui Hark led the way.
 He produced Swordsman (1990), which reestablished the wuxia novels of Jin Yong as favorite big-screen sources (television adaptations had long been ubiquitous).
 He directed Once Upon a Time in China (1991), which resurrected oft-filmed folk hero Wong Fei Hung.
 Both films were followed by sequels and a raft of imitations, often starring Mainland wushu champion Jet Li.
 He went on to receive a special award for a mainland China person at the 1995 Taipei Golden Horse Film Festival.
 The other signature star of the subgenre was Taiwanese-born actress Brigitte Lin.
 She made an unlikely specialty of androgynous woman-warrior types, such as the villainous, sex-changing eunuch in The Swordsman 2 (1992), epitomizing martial arts fantasy's often-noted fascination with gender instability.